An Information-state based Approach to the Optimal Output Feedback Control of Nonlinear Systems: Conclusions

 \section{Conclusions}

-The paper presented a decoupled data-based approach to control complex robotic systems with partial state observations.
-The paper shows that the exact linear state-space model can be matched by the $q$\textsuperscript{th}-order ARMA model generated using the input-output data.
-The ARMA model then can be used to write an LTV system in the information state which allows designing the optimal nominal trajectory using iLQR and also allows for designing the closed-loop feedback law using only the partially-observed states.
-Empirical results are also shown for complex robotic systems under motion as well as sensing uncertainty.
-In our opinion, the POD2C approach is a highly efficient method for RL in partially observed problems, however, questions regarding optimality remain and shall be explored in future work.
-Future work will explore fully and partially observed non-smooth motion planning scenarios such as those in legged robots.
-Another direction would be problems that require information seeking behavior which will require considering the dual effect of control.
-We conjecture that a hybrid of our POD2C approach and dual effect Gaussian belief space planning might be useful in this regard.
+The paper proposed an optimal information-state approach to transform partially observed problems into fully observed optimal nonlinear control problems.
+We showed that the information-state based formulation is equivalent to the original system formulation with the partial nonlinear observation model.
+The paper further provides the conditions to meet the minimum principle in the information-state formulation.
+We then provide the algorithm that generated $q$\textsuperscript{th}-order ARMA models using the input-output data to model LTV systems in the information-state which further allowed designing the optimal nominal trajectory using iLQR with partial state observations.
+Finally, the paper presented a decoupled data-based approach to control complex robotic systems by designing the closed-loop feedback law with partial state observations.
+Empirical results are shown for complex robotic systems, including challenging cases of hard-to-model soft contact constraints, dynamic fluid-structure interactions, and partial differential equations, under motion as well as sensing uncertainty.
+In our opinion, the POD2C approach is highly efficient for RL in partially observed problems, however, questions regarding optimality under noise shall be explored in future work.